Exports depending too much on FDI enterprises is not a new issue, but has always received great attention in Vietnam in recent times.

 'Because the private sector does not need monetary incentives, what they need is a transparent, accompanying, and trustworthy mechanism for their investment and business opportunities. they ' - Dr. Nguyen Dinh Cung affirmed.

-Besides creating mechanisms, policies and creating 'new momentum' for the domestic business sector, economic experts believe that in order to participate more deeply in the global value chain, domestic businesses themselves also need to strive to rise up and affirm their position in the global supply chain.
+Besides creating mechanisms, policies and creating 'new momentum' for the domestic business sector, economic experts believe that in order to participate more deeply in the global value chain, domestic businesses themselves also need to strive to rise up and assert their position in the global supply chain.

 Regarding this issue, according to General Secretary To Lam, Vietnamese enterprises need to have greater consensus, determination and aspiration.
-This is not only an opportunity but also the responsibility of each enterprise in contributing to realizing the great goal set by the Party and State in Resolution 57/NQ-TW of the Politburo on breakthroughs in science and technology development, innovation and national digital transformation, to turn the aspiration of leadership into concrete actions.
+This is not only an opportunity but also the responsibility of each enterprise in contributing to realizing the great goal set by the Party and State in Resolution 57/NQ-TW of the Politburo on breakthroughs in science and technology development, innovation and national digital transformation, to turn the aspiration to lead into concrete actions.

 Source